 By default, Fahrenheit is the default temperature unit in the US locale, and Celsius is the measurement unit for temperature in the UK locale.

 And lastly, macOS.

 Like your iPhone and iPad, Mac provides a dedicated toggle for switching between Celsius and Fahrenheit on a system-wide basis.
 To change your preferred temperature unit, venture into System Preferences and click the Language & Region icon.

 In the Language & Region preference pane, click the popup menu next to Temperature at the bottom, then choose either Celsius or Fahrenheit from the menu.
 Close out the System Preference window to save the changes and you’re good to go.

-This setting will effect the temperature unit used for your current city in the Weather widget inside Notification Center, Siri weather results, below the current date in Notification Center (the current temperature and daily high), in third-party Mac apps that have been updated with support for this global setting and elsewhere.
+This setting will affect the temperature unit used for your current city in the Weather widget inside Notification Center, Siri weather results below the current date in Notification Center (the current temperature and daily high), in third-party Mac apps that have been updated with support for this global setting and elsewhere.

 Temperature unit in other apps

-Again, iPhone, iPad, Apple Watch and Mac apps must be specifically optimized before they can take full advantage of this useful global setting.
-In other words, changing your preferred temperature unit in iOS Settings or macOS System Preferences will have no bearing whatsoever on apps that do not implement iOS 10’s new UnitTemperature class.
+Again, iPhone, iPad, Apple Watch, and Mac apps must be specifically optimized before they can take full advantage of this useful global setting.
+In other words, changing your preferred temperature unit in iOS Settings or macOS System Preferences will have no bearing on apps that do not implement iOS’s UnitTemperature class.

 And that’s it, folks!
 Be sure to pass along this article to the friends and family you support.